SORMAS-Foundation/SORMAS-Project/docs/SERVER_SETUP.md

 ## SORMAS to SORMAS Certificate Setup

 To be able to communicate with other SORMAS instances, there are some additional steps which need to be taken, in order to set up the certificate and the truststore.
-Please see the [related guide](GUIDE_SORMAS2SORMAS_CERTIFICATE.md) for detailed instructions regarding
-SORMAS to SORMAS setup.
 <br/>

 ## Troubleshooting